IgnacioTejeraPicossi/learning-with-ai/README.md

 ---

+## 🤖 I'm not just building a learning app — I'm creating a co-evolving AI learning assistant where users shape its growth.

 ## Philosophy & Approach: Building with AI, Not Just Code

 In this project, we intentionally chose a documentation-driven, AI-first approach to software development.
 Our goal was to demonstrate that, with the right architectural blueprints and explicit instructions, a modern AI system—such as Cursor AI—can build a complex, full-stack application from scratch, even in environments where pre-existing code is not allowed.